Culture Building Institute Diversity Certificate

 A: To register for this Certificate Program or any individual session within this program, click here for the registration form and send the completed form to Eva Curtis in the Office of Quality and Continuous Learning.

 Who do I call with any questions?

-For more information about this Certificate Program or any individual session within this program, contact Jeff Witt in the Office of Equity, Diversity and Community Engagement.
+A: For more information about this Certificate Program or any individual session within this program, contact Dr. Rosa Githiora from Equity, Diversity and Community Engagement.

 If you are enrolled as a UT graduate student, you can enroll in the Master's Diversity Certificate.
 Click here to find out more information.